mz-zarei/COVID-Regulation/README.md

 COVID-19 new cases trend
 - A classification MLP and a regression MLP are developed based on the proposed labeling methods in order to predict and compare the effectiveness of policies
+- A time series forecasting model has been developed using a recent method called Temporal Fusion Transformer which can estimate the trend of new cases considering historical trend and applied policies.